niilz/JavaSrcipt30Challenge/readme.md

-This is just a repo for myself to keep track of my progress.
+This is just a repo for myself to keep track of my progress in Wes Bos' JS30 Course.